cosmos/ibc-go/docs/migrations/v3-to-v4.md

 The `CheckMisbehaviourAndUpdateState` function has been removed from `ClientState` interface

-The `GetTimestampAtHeight` has been added to the `ClientState` interface
+The function `GetTimestampAtHeight` has been added to the `ClientState` interface.
+It should return the timestamp for a consensus state associated with the provided height.

 ### Header and Misbehaviour